MagicStack/asyncpg/README.rst

 `blog post <http://magic.io/blog/asyncpg-1m-rows-from-postgres-to-python/>`_.

 **asyncpg-rkt** extends **asyncpg** as follows:
-- Backward compatible with the parent.
+- Backward compatible with the origin.
 - It is possible to set the numpy dtype for the fetched query.
 - Such "typed" queries return numpy arrays instead of lists of Record objects.
 - We construct numpy arrays directly from the low-level PostgreSQL protocol, without materializing any Python objects.